CIELUV

 In colorimetry, the CIE 1976 L*, u*, v* color space, commonly known by its abbreviation CIELUV, is a color space adopted by the International Commission on Illumination (CIE) in 1976, as a simple-to-compute transformation of the 1931 CIE XYZ color space, which attempted perceptual uniformity.
 It is extensively used for applications such as computer graphics which deal with colored lights.
-Although additive mixtures of different colored lights will fall on a line in CIELUV's uniform chromaticity diagram (called the CIE 1976 UCS), such additive mixtures will not, contrary to popular belief, fall along a line in the CIELUV color space unless the mixtures are constant in lightness.
+Although additive mixtures of different colored lights will fall on a line in CIELUV's uniform chromaticity diagram (called the CIE 1976 UCS), such additive mixtures will not, contrary to popular belief, fall in the midpoint between the chromaticities of the two colors mixed, unless they both have the same lightness.

 Historical background

 The sRGB gamut (left) and optimal color solid (theoretical gamut of surfaces) under D65 illumination (right) plotted within the CIELUV color space. u and v are the horizontal axes; L is the vertical axis.

 CIELUV is an Adams chromatic valence color space and is an update of the CIE 1964 (U*, V*, W*) color space (CIEUVW).
 The differences include a slightly modified lightness scale and a modified uniform chromaticity scale, in which one of the coordinates, v′, is 1.5 times as large as v in its 1960 predecessor.
 CIELUV and CIELAB were adopted simultaneously by the CIE when no clear consensus could be formed behind only one or the other of these two color spaces.

 CIELUV uses Judd-type (translational) white point adaptation (in contrast with CIELAB, which uses a von Kries transform).
 This can produce useful results when working with a single illuminant, but can predict imaginary colors (i.e., outside the spectral locus) when attempting to use it as a chromatic adaptation transform.
 The translational adaptation transform used in CIELUV has also been shown to perform poorly in predicting corresponding colors.